 “What is the meaning of life?”

 I struggled with this question throughout my teenage years and young adulthood.
-My parents tried to convey their meaning of life to me when I was a teenager.
+My parents tried to convey their more religious-themed meaning of life to me when I was a teenager.
 Yet my contrarian streak prevented me from really listening to them.
 Instead, I thought and talked about the meaning of life with my friends.
 I remember long conversations when we would discuss and debate this topic with each other.
 I particularly remember one conversation when I was 18 – my two closest friends and I stayed up until 5 AM, playing cards, drinking, and trying to convince each other that our individual vision of the meaning of life made the most sense.

 Going to college prompted further thought.
 Listening to professors and reading great books caused me to rethink the meaning of life many times.
 I really gained a richer perspective, but never a clear answer to my question – “What is the meaning of life?”
 That was until discovering research about this question.